Can You Make Money Online without Compromising Quality?

 He got very few hits despite this effort.

-He took a look at the 'popular' items.
+Frustrated, he took a look at the most 'popular' items.

 They were poorly written, empty, meaningless.

-They seemed to be in the same voice, with the same words. and he wondered
+They were all in the same voice, with the same words. and he wondered

-if they had been written by a computer.
+if these items had been written by a computer.

 After two weeks of ignominy, he deleted his item from the online site and sent